 You should always check your bank statements often and review transactions.
 If you notice anything amiss, report any unauthorized transactions immediately to your financial institution.
 You may also consider filing a police report, which can provide extra support against fraudulent charges.

 When shopping online, check your browser for a security symbol, such as an unbroken key or a padlock, on each website to ensure encryption.
-Lastly, make sure you are using a password-protected wireless signal to check your bank account balance, pay bills, and shop, so hackers have less chance to capture your password and account information.
+Lastly, when accessing sensitive information like bank accounts and making online purchases, it is important to use a password-protected wireless signal.
+This reduces the risk of hackers stealing your password and account information.